jaccomoc/jactl/docs/pages/faq.md

 ```
 See the [Integration Guide](integration-guide.md) for more information.

+### Is there an IntelliJ Plugin for Jactl?

+At the moment, no, there is no plugin available but work is underway, so I hope to have
+a plugin available in the future.

 ### Does Jactl provide any thread synchronisation mechanisms?

 Jactl is intended to run in highly multithreaded, event-loop based applications.